thomasverleye/iaap/4-types-of-disabilities.md

 - Can use an accessibility accommodation link to a reference sheet with common equations when provided.
 - Can use an onscreen calculator as an accommodation.
 - May be granted additional time to complete tasks.

+## Speech Disabilities

+### Description
+Speech disabilities are characterized by the inability to produce or organize speech sounds and syllables correctly or with fluency.

+Some speech disabilities may be genetic, while other causes of speech disability may include learning disabilities, auditory disabilities, Autism spectrum disorder, traumatic brain injury, stroke, and cancer (oral or laryngeal).

+### Types of Speech Disabilities
+- **Stuttering** is a speech disability that affects the fluency of speech sounds.
+- **Cluttering** consists of rapid speech that may be inconsistent in rhythm and lack syntax, or grammar.
+- **Apraxia** is a motor speech disability that occurs when a person has difficulty using muscles for speech production to form sounds of words.
+- **Dysarthria** is a motor speech disability that occurs due to brain damage.
+The muscles for speech production are impaired causing slurring speech or hoarse sounding.
+- **Speech sound disorders** are disorders where certain sounds of speech may be difficult to produce, specifically consonant sounds.
+Two main categories: *Articulation disorders* and *Phonemic disorders*.
+- **Muteness (mutism)** is the complete inability to produce a speaking voice.

+### Communication Options
+AAC = Augmentative and Alternative Communication.
+Basically alternative ways to communicate.
+- **Unaided AAC** is based on non verbal communication without external tools (eg. body language, facial expressions, gestures and sign language).
+- **Aided AAC** rely on the use of an electronic or non-electronic tool and the person's body.
+Tools can range communication books and boards, to pen and paper, to electronic devices that produce computer-generated voices.

+### Challenges & Solutions for people with Speech Disabilities

+#### `[ICT]` May be unable to communicate with voice-based technology tools like virtual meetings
+- Provide text-based alternative solutions such as chat, email, and forms

+#### `[ICT]` May have another disability like visual impairment
+- Ensure that all digital content is compatible with several assistive technologies such as screen readers
+- Provide captions and transcripts for video and audio materials
+- Check that digital content is keyboard accessible
+- Present information in multiple formats to assist with information processing

+#### `[ARCHITECTURE]` May be a wheelchair user, or may have difficulty using hands or arms
+- Same solutions for motor disabilities

+#### `[GENERAL]` Difficulty with producing speech sounds
+- May use low tech AAC such as communication boards or gestures to supplement speech
+- May use high tech AAC such computer-generated voices to replace speech
+- Be patient and give people time to communicate thoughts; Ask for clarification, if necessary